Nigel2392/quickproto/readme.md

   * !WARNING! !Make sure your delimiter is not in the message headers, body or filenames!
 * Delimiters
   * No alphabetic characters from [A-Z a-z 0-9 =]
+* Encryption
+  * When encryption is enabled, the client will send a random AES key to the server.
+    * This key can be encrypted, if the server was provided with a private key, and the client with a public key.
+    * Providing a public or private key is optional.

 Data is split apart by the delimiter.